fireeye/rt2jira/README.md

 * Advance state tracking (meaning, when an RT ticket is resolved, then the correpsonding JIRA ticket should be resolved)
 * Auto-add relevant watchers to the JIRA tickets
 * Any attached files to RT tickets should also be attached to the JIRA ticket
+* When a JIRA ticket is created, figure out some way to reply to the RT thread, indicating that a ticket has been created with the corresponding URL